 Don’t Assume that PSM is Useless if Want to Stay in Research or Go for PhD

 Do not assume that you will become a business development or marketing specialist.
 You are not going to study hardcore Finance, Accountancy or Marketing.
 You will be studying biomedical sciences & biotechnology only.
-PSM is all about providing hands-on training & commercial exposure through applying the concepts of biomedical science and biotechnology.
+PSM is all about providing hands-on training & commercial exposure by applying the concepts of biomedical science and biotechnology.

 Watch this Short Video on PSM Biotechnology Programs in the US

 List of Top PSM Biotechnology Programs in the USA